ivarprudnikov/secret-message-share/README.md

 The application server serves the HTML pages to the browser for the user to be able to easily navigate the features provided.
 There is no client side javascript being used.

 The sensitive information that user submits to the server is protected with the use of the HTTPS encryption and the trusted browser security features such as sandboxing.
-In addition, cross site request forgery (CSRF) tokens are used in the HTML forms to prevent the on-click session attacks.
+In addition, cross site request forgery (CSRF) tokens are used in the HTML forms to prevent the one-click session attacks.

 For the user to be able to maintain a session after they authenticate, the secure cookies are used in the browser.
 The cookies are created and set by the server and they use hash-based message authentication code (HMAC) to protect the integrity of the session information.
 The key used to validate the HMAC is known only to the server.